MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 # Conclusion

 In this blog, we showed that Radiomics analysis can be as useful in other areas as in medical domain.
-As an example, we showed how Radiomic features can be useful for classifying tree bark images.
-We used PyRadiomics library to extract Radiomic features from Trunk12 dataset.
-Although this library can only work with medical image file formats, we showed how we can hack our way through by converting our jpeg images to NIfTI file format.
-We then trained multiple classifiers on the extracted Radiomic features and compared their performance.
+As an example, we showed how Radiomic features can  help classify tree bark images.
+We used PyRadiomics library to extract Radiomic features from the Trunk12 dataset.
+Although this library can only work with medical image file formats, we showed how we can hack our way through by converting our jpeg images to NIfTI images.
+We then trained multiple classifiers on the extracted Radiomic features from these NIfTI images and compared their performance.

 One topic that is important but not covered in this blog is feature selection.
-Many times, using ony a few carefully selected features have more predictive capability than using all the extracted features.
-Although, using all the Radiomic feature resulted in the highest classification performance in the example in this blog, it is worth considering different feature selection methods instead of passing all the Radiomic features to your classifier.
+Many times, using ony a few carefully selected Radiomic features have more predictive capability than using all the extracted features.
+Although, using all the Radiomic feature resulted in the highest classification performance in the example in this blog, it is worth considering different feature selection methods in *your* projects instead of passing all the Radiomic features to your classifier.

 # Reference